Missouri State University-West Plains at a glance

 Associate of Arts Degree (AA)

-General Studies: The AA in General Studies degree allows students to complete general education requirements for virtually any bachelor's degree before transferring to Missouri State University or other four-year colleges or Universities.
+General Studies: The AA in General Studies degree allows students to complete general education requirements for virtually any bachelor's degree before transferring to Missouri State-Springfield or other four-year colleges or universities.
 This degree also is available online and at our extended campus in Mountain Grove.

 Associate of Science Degree (AS)

 The AS degree is intended to transfer into a pre-professional program, allowing students to move into a bachelor's degree completion program and/or enter the workforce.

 Associate of Applied Science Degree (AAS)

 The AAS degree is primarily an occupationally-oriented degree, allowing students to enter a particular job market after graduation.1

 — Accounting, Computer Information, Entrepreneurship, Management and Technology Management

 - Child and Family Development